cludwell/spokeswheel/DEVLOG.md

 #2026
-🔲 create a directory and pages for worship examples
+✅ create a directory and pages for worship examples
 🔲 update the payment process
 🔲 update 2025 page with pictures and a report back of how the conference went 🔲...on stripe
 🔲...on spokeswheel
-🔲 create a page for 2026 at seawood
+✅ create a page for 2026 at seawood
 🔲 ...and use photos of first year at seawood
 🔲 create a sidebar or drop down table as more content is added to the website

 🔲 create ephemera as patches and totebags
 🔲 create seed data for new year and push it to vercel

-New Header layout, two drop down menus
+New Header layout, 3 drop down menus

 Info
 -about us